Meluukoi/splunk-detection-engineering-lab/README.md

 Network connection events were successfully collected and indexed into Splunk.

-Testing was performed by generating outbound network activity and reviewing Sysmon telemetry to identify:
+Testing was performed by generating outbound network activity using web browsing and DNS lookups.
+Sysmon Event ID 3 telemetry was reviewed to identify:

 - Source IP addresses
 - Destination IP addresses
 - Destination ports
+- Destination hostnames
 - Associated processes

+The investigation confirmed successful collection of network connection events and demonstrated visibility into process-level network activity.

 This visibility helps identify suspicious communications and potential command-and-control activity.